 When describing this blog to someone for the first time, there are two words I often use: Productivity and Motivation.
 They make a helpful starting point for understanding what this whole crazy experiment is about: taking life on in a more streamlined way (productivity, “working Smarter”) and turning it up to 11 with determination and discipline (motivation, “working Harder”) to build an unbelievably abundant life.

 But the truth is, working Smarter is about so much more than productivity.
-And the Harder approach really is that much more than simply “getting motivated.”
+And the Harder approach is much more than simply “getting motivated.”

-Now it’s time to really get in there and unlock the power of these two intertwined forces, starting with Smarter.
-We’re going to closely examine what working Smarter really means, the strategies you need to take advantage of it, and how it can unlock the doors to a thrilling and prosperous life.
+Now it’s time to get in there and unlock the power of these two intertwined forces, starting with Smarter.
+We will closely examine what working Smarter means, the strategies you need to leverage it, and how it can unlock the doors to a thrilling and prosperous life.

 If you came here looking for actionable tips on getting things done more effectively, don’t worry; you’re in the right place.
 And if you came here for a toolset that will help you build a holistically better life, from the material to the emotional to the spiritual, then you, my Friend, have just taken the first step.